ngxs/store/docs/plugins/devtools.md

 The plugin supports the following options passed via the `forRoot` method:

 - `disabled`: Disable the devtools during production
-- `maxAge`: Max number of entiries to keep.
+- `maxAge`: Max number of entries to keep.
 - `actionSanitizer`: Reformat actions before sending to dev tools
 - `stateSanitizer`: Reformat state before sending to devtools